-In all genuine cases - where it can evidenced, or reasonable argued that arrears have accrued through genuine cause or circumstance and where an applicant could not have been expected to pay costs incurred at that time (or since, as the case may be), the applicant will not be expected to keep to the repayment rules below.
+In all genuine cases - where it can be evidenced or reasonably argued that arrears have accrued through genuine cause or circumstance and where an applicant could not have been expected to pay costs incurred at that time (or since, as the case may be) - the applicant will not be expected to keep to the repayment rules below.
 However, applicants must still take positive steps to address arrears, ie set up a repayment plan and maintain regular payments before rehousing through DKO.

-If we cannot find genuine reasons why you did not pay the money owed and / or why you have not made significant steps to repay this money, we will expect you to set up a repayment plan for a certain amount of time before we allow you to qualify for the housing register.
+If we cannot find genuine reasons why you did not pay the money owed and/or why you have not made significant steps to repay this money, we will expect you to set up a repayment plan for a certain amount of time before we allow you to qualify for the housing register.

-Arrears owed ot other landlords (not full partners of DKO) should be repaid as follows:
+Arrears owed to other landlords (not full partners of DKO) should be repaid as follows:

 Arrears with other landlords Repayment plan

 Repayment in full (one payment) is acceptable for qualification to DKO.

 £0-499 3 months of regular payments

 £500-£999 6 months of regular payments

-£1000 or more 12 months of regular paymen
+£1000 or more 12 months of regular payments

 If an applicant provides good tenancy references in their name (with zero arrears) for the

+last 2 years, then a repayment plan for prior arrears will not be needed.